Heather Watson, our Admissions Officer, answers your questions.

 ETS is a non-residential Institution and it is up to the individual students to organise their own lodgings.
 As ETS secretary, I can help out where possible and will inform the students if anyone contacts me with any available accommodation and can let you know as soon as something is available.

 You can also try the following sites:

 - www.carrubbers.org/resources/accommodation (Christian accommodation adverts in Edinburgh)

 I notice that an interview is part of the admissions process.
 Can I prepare for the interview?
 What sort of questions will I be asked?

 The interview is not a high-powered one and is not designed to test your theological ability.
-We really enjoy the opportunity to meet prospective students, and the interview questions are simply a way for us to get to know you better.
-The questions we ask provide an opportunity for you to tell us about your background, your ‘testimony’ as a Christian (how you came to faith), what you have done since you became a Christian and what you hope to do as a Christian.
-This way, we can make sure that the course you wish to study will be suitable to you and your requirements.
-The interview is also designed to allow the prospective student the opportunity to ask questions of the ETS staff.
+We really enjoy the opportunity to meet prospective students, and the interview is simply a way for us to get to know you better.
+The questions we ask provide an opportunity for you to tell us about your background, any relevant details about your path in life that has brought you to apply to study at a theological college, and what you hope to do with your qualification should you be accepted onto the programme.
+This way, we can make sure that the programme you wish to embark on will be suitable for you and your requirements.
+The interview is also designed to allow the prospective student the opportunity to ask questions of the ETS staff directly.